 La Pryor is a very small town located in the state of Texas.
 With a population of 1,294 people and just one neighborhood, La Pryor is the 768th largest community in Texas.

-La Pryor is a blue-collar town, with 44.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in La Pryor, you'll notice that it is more blue-collar than most other communities in America.
+44.66% of La Pryor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, La Pryor is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in La Pryor who work in office and administrative support (13.03%), farm management occupations (9.83%), and sales jobs (7.69%).

 Of important note, La Pryor is also a town of artists.
 La Pryor has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape La Pryor’s character.